 ORDER BY clauses.

-For Postgres the natural choice for encapsulating the logic to retrieve something is a function.
+For Postgres (and basically for Oracle as well), the natural choice for encapsulating the logic to retrieve something is a function.
 Postgres makes creating so called “set returning functions” very easy.
-As I have shown in the post about Performance of stored functions the language used also makes a difference.
+As I have shown in the post about Performance of stored functions the language used, also makes a difference.

 So instead of fighting with Postgres’ limited abilities to return result sets from a stored procedure (or a “void” function in versions prior to 11) using a set returning function is the natural choice.